Why Are Stock Market Numbers So Wacko Right Now? | Wealthsimple

 People who say don’t worry that you don’t have a job right now or can’t pay your rent because, look, the stock market it up! are, first of all, people who probably have jobs and can pay their rent.
 And second, people who don’t really understand what the stock market measures.

 The stock market is not the scoreboard for the financial health of a nation.
 There are a few reasons why it’s not.
 First is that those numbers you see on tickers represent the fortunes of a relatively narrow slice of businesses: publicly traded corporations.
 And even within the world of publicly traded companies, each index represents a smaller, more specific range of companies.
 The Nasdaq is largely big tech.
-The TSX is heavily weighted toward Canada’s mining, energy, and natural resources businesses.
+The FTSE 100 is heavily weighted toward energy and financial services.
 The Dow Jones is made of up companies like Walmart, McDonald’s, IBM — industry powerhouses.

 The companies that comprise those indexes are an important part of the economy, of course.
-But the stock market doesn’t really reflect the fortunes of the 99-plus% of businesses that aren’t publicly traded — small to medium sized, privately owned, employing more than 60% of Americans and 90% of Canadians.
+But the stock market doesn’t really reflect the fortunes of the 99-plus% of businesses that aren’t publicly traded — small to medium sized, privately owned, employing more than 50% of people living in the UK.
 You know, all the neighbourhood restaurants, indie clothing stores, plumbers and electricians that comprise the majority of buying and selling, hiring and firing.

 The stock market isn’t a picture of the present.
 It reflects what investors think is going to happen in the future